Dosing and Administration for KALYDECO® (ivacaftor)1

 CYP3A | |

-bUse of KALYDECO with a moderate CYP3A inhibitor increased ivacaftor exposure.
+fUse of KALYDECO with a moderate CYP3A inhibitor increased ivacaftor exposure.
 Examples include fluconazole and erythromycin.
-Food containing grapefruit should be avoided.1
+Avoid food and drinks that contain grapefruit, as these may affect the amount of KALYDECO in the body.1

 Use of KALYDECO with strong CYP3A inducers significantly decreases the exposure of ivacaftor.
 Co-administration of KALYDECO with strong CYP3A inducers, such as rifampin, rifabutin, phenobarbital, carbamazepine, phenytoin, and St. John’s wort is not recommended.1